 Extended Term Benefits – After you stop paying premiums, this coverage provides full benefits for use during a certain period of time.
 If you don’t collect benefits during that period, the contract ends and you have no coverage.

-Guaranteed Renewable - A policy that an insurance company can’t cancel and must renew, unless the benefits listed in the policy have been completely used or the premiums havn’t been paid.
+Guaranteed Renewable - A policy that an insurance company can’t cancel and must renew, unless the benefits listed in the policy have been completely used or the premiums haven’t been paid.
 Note: The insurance company may increase premiums for a guaranteed renewable policy, but only on an entire class of policies, not just on your policy.

 Hands-On Assistance - Physical help (minimal, moderate, or maximal) an individual must have to do an activity of daily living.